Embedded App Authentication

 TIP

-If you create your app using the Nuxt Starter Template via the YouCan CLI, the entire embedded app authentication flow (including Qantra, JWT exchange, and session persistence) is already fully implemented for you.
+If you create your app using the Nuxt Starter Template via the YouCan CLI, the entire auth flow (Qantra, JWT exchange, session persistence) is already fully implemented for you.

 Core Concepts